TrompetteMarine/The-Polarisation-Threshold/README.md

 - Calibrates the reduced normal form from micro-level parameters
 - Performs a dense parameter sweep (500 κ points, 30 initial conditions each)
 - Classifies equilibria as stable or unstable
-- Generates a publication-quality "tuning fork" diagram with theoretical envelope
+- Generates a "tuning fork" diagram with theoretical envelope
 - Includes an inset verifying the β = 0.5 scaling exponent

 **Attractor evolution gallery:**